rafvrab/MovieAnalysis/README.md

 # Conclusions

-The analysis presents actionable insights for optimizing film production strategies across various budget brackets.
-These insights, ranging from genre preferences and release timings to key staff roles, offer valuable recommendations tailored to different budget categories.
-Stakeholders can utilize this information as a starting point for informed investment and production decisions.
+The analysis emphasizes optimizing film production across budgets, emphasizing the lower bracket for superior ROI.
+Stakeholders can leverage these insights for informed investment and production decisions.

 # Limitations